rowdenw/find-agreement/README.md

 This prototype uses the following libraries:

+* [Matplotlib](https://matplotlib.org/stable/) to create visualizations of strings of verbatim agreement;
 * [Pandas](https://pandas.pydata.org) to normalize JSON data from Bible API;
 * [pytest](https://docs.pytest.org/en/8.2.x/) to simplify testing; and
 * [Rich](https://github.com/Textualize/rich) to create the rich text (with color and style) in tables for synopses (see for example [John's Imprisonment](http://www.hypotyposeis.org/synoptic-problem/2004/10/johns-imprisonment.html) created by Stephen C. Carlson).